MeridianInnovation/pysenxor-lite/README.md

 ## License

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 You may freely use, modify, and distribute this software for both open-source and commercial purposes, subject to the terms of the license.

+## Copyright

+Unless otherwise specified, all files in the source code directory(`senxor/`) are copyrighted by Meridian Innovation.

+Copyright (c) 2025 Meridian Innovation.
+All rights reserved.

 ## Contributing